 “Provident Spaces” by Noel Wilmore

-Provident Spaces is a showcase of Wilmore’s work spanning more than a decade, with many of the pieces created in the last two years making their debut at the Pier this November.
+Provident Spaces is a showcase of Wilmore’s work spanning more than a decade, with many of the pieces created in the last two years making their debut at the Pier.
 The collection demonstrates Wilmore’s artistic approach, which utilizes unconventional materials to inform the work’s content.

 The community is invited to experience this dynamic exhibition by contributing to an interactive, alternative canvas.
 In addition to the canvases themselves, a majority of Noel’s materials are found objects — salvaged, donated or trash-picked.